Davis College of Business and Economics

 You will not be registered for the class until all paperwork is signed and approved.
 If your internship is unpaid, you cannot begin work until all paperwork is signed.

-For additional information about the internship program contact the COBE Advising Center in BE 244 and read the Internship Handbook.
+For additional information about the internship program contact the Academic Success Center in Young Hall and read the Internship Handbook.

-- Application, including resume, is made to College of Business and Economics Advising Office.
+- Application, including resume, is turned in to Davis College of Business and Economics Academic Advisors.

 - Meet with assigned internship faculty advisor for course.
 Discuss your learning objectives, possible sponsors and course requirements.